 If you have a higher income, you may go broke in high style, but the end result is still the same.
-The flip side of that equation should give all of us hope – you can have financial peace of mind whether you make $35k or $350k.
+The flip side of that equation should give all of us hope.
+You can have financial peace of mind whether you make $35k or $350k.
 If you have a solid financial plan, prosperity is well within your reach!

-If you’ve never operated your finances with a budget, you will have a learning curve.
+If you’ve never operated your finances with a spending plan, you will have a learning curve.
 That’s okay!
-The first month you do a budget, you will have numerous changes and corrections during the month.
-Once you’ve lived on a budget for three or four months, you will have the hang of it.
+The first month, you will have numerous changes and corrections during the month.
+Once you’ve followed your spending plan for three or four months, you will have the hang of it.